cscherrer/KeywordCalls.jl/README.md

 KeywordCalls.jl lets us do this, and allows specification of a "preferred ordering" for each set of arguments.

+**On Julia 1.6, this can be done with no allocation!** This is included in the unit tests.
+Unfortunately, the current implementation leads to allcoation in Julia 1.4 and 1.5.
+We hope this can be improved for better backward-compatibility, but for now we recommend using 1.6 if possible.

 ## `@kwcall`

 If we define